 Stage I: Required Application Materials

 Visit the graduate application process in addition to reviewing the following information.
-The details below elaborate on general graduate admissions processes and requirements to explain department-specific expectations.
-Applicants should read through both sets of information and are responsible for meeting the application requirements laid out therein.
+The details below elaborate on general graduate admissions processes to explain department-specific requirements.
+Applicants should read both sets of information and are responsible for meeting the application requirements laid out therein.

 - Resume or CV: Include relevant background and research experience.